 The Basel Peace Office is established to advance research, teaching and policy-development programs dedicated to international peace, conflict resolution and security to achieve the global abolition of nuclear weapons.

-The Basel Peace Office works on a number of programs including the Nuclear Abolition Forum, WFC Disarmament Program, PNND parliamentary outreach and engagement, and MPI Framework Forum.
+The Basel Peace Office works on a number of programs including the Climate-Nuclear Nexus, Engaging Legislators, Framework Forum, Humanitarian consequences and the law, Nuclear Abolition Forum, Nuclear-Weapon-Free Zones, Sports and Peace and UNFOLD ZERO.
 The Basel Peace Office brings international organisations to Basel that have a long record of successful work on international security and nuclear disarmament.

 On August 16th 2012 the Basel Peace Office was founded by the Canton of Basel-Stadt, the University of Basel Sociology Seminary of the Department of Social Sciences, swisspeace and International Physicians for the Prevention of Nuclear War Switzerland (IPPNW) together with their international partners World Future Council (WFC), Global Security Institute (GSI), Middle Powers Initiative (MPI) and Parliamentarians for Nuclear Non-proliferation and Disarmament (PNND).